 Youth on Mission offers opportunities not only for growth in relationships with God, but also with peers.
-It helps students learn they can be part of God’s work in the world, and allows the church to provide a coed missions discipleship process for them.
+It helps students learn they can be part of God’s work in the world, and allows the church to provide a coed missions discipleship process.

 Who Leads Youth on Mission?

 Adults who love students and missions help make Youth on Mission happen.
-Since it is for both guys and girls, a balance of adult men and women leaders is ideal.
+Since it's for both guys and girls, a balance of adult men and women leaders is important.
 If your church has a Woman’s Missionary Union (WMU), initial planning should be done through the director and leadership team.
 However, it is not necessary to have a formal WMU organization to begin Youth on Mission.

 Adult leaders should be available to listen, gather input from students, coordinate member responsibilities and guide the work.
-The planning team also works cooperatively with the student minister, other youth leaders and church missions leaders.
+The planning team also works cooperatively with the student minister, other youth leaders and church missions leaders as available.
 Adult leaders should be members of the church.